 The CCHA may investigate possible instances of error or abuse using all available CCHA and public records.
-If necessary, the CCHA will require HCV families to give consent to the release of additional information.
+If necessary, the CCHA will require HCV families to sign consent forms for the release of additional information.

 Analysis and Findings

 The CCHA will base its evaluation on a preponderance of the evidence collected during its investigation.